Anushree-B/random-walk/README.md

 test.py contains code to just print the animation of an array or path. (but it is not working - output blank graph)

 randomwalk2.py contains code for prinitng random walk and animation on streamlit but only blank graph is getting printed

+randomwalk_final.py contains the entire code for the plotting of graph and random walk (not using animation) in streamlit local host